krishan-kant/colorGame/README.md

 # colorGame
-A static website with a color game.
+A static website with a color game, with two different levels